Nate Lind

 Acquire.com

 Andrew Gazdecki built something real here.
-Free to list, 500,000+ buyers registered, strong brand in the startup and SaaS community.
+Free to list, more than 500,000 registered buyers, strong brand in the startup and SaaS community.
+Acquire.com has reported facilitating over $500M in acquired companies since launch, with a particularly active community in the bootstrapped SaaS and micro-SaaS segment.
+Average deal sizes skew well below $5M, and the platform's strength is connecting founders who want speed and control over the negotiation.
 If you've got a sub-$5M SaaS business and you want a founder-to-founder deal fast, Acquire.com is one of the most efficient ways to find initial interest.

 You negotiate yourself.
 There's no advisor quarterbacking your process, no CIM strategy, no outbound buyer development.
 What you get is access to a large buyer community and tools to manage the conversation.